pgadmin-org/pgadmin4/docs/en_US/desktop_deployment.rst

 ***************************

-pgAdmin may be deployed as a desktop application by configuring the application to run in desktop mode and then utilising the desktop runtime to host the program on a supported Windows, Mac OS X or Linux installation.
+pgAdmin may be deployed as a desktop application by configuring the application to run in desktop mode and then utilizing the desktop runtime to host the program on a supported Windows, Mac OS X or Linux installation.

 The desktop runtime is a system-tray application that when launched, runs the pgAdmin server and launches a web browser to render the user interface.
-If additional instances of pgAdmin are launched, a new browser tab will be opened and be served by the existing instance of the server in order to minimise system resource utilisation.
+If additional instances of pgAdmin are launched, a new browser tab will be opened and be served by the existing instance of the server in order to minimize system resource utilisation.
 Clicking the icon in the system tray will present a menu offering options to open a new pgAdmin window, configure the runtime, view the server log and shut down the server.